Vista Ridge High School (Texas): History

-In October 2024, a 17-year-old student from the school was charged with animal cruelty in connection to the death of a goat (named Willie) at the school's Future Farmers of America (FFA) agricultural facility.
-Where security footage reportedly showed the student using a syringe to administer pesticide to the animal.
-The incident gained national attention.
+In October 2024, a 17-year-old student from the school was charged with animal cruelty in connection with the death of a goat (named Willie) at the school's Future Farmers of America (FFA) agricultural facility.
+According to police reports and security footage, the student used a syringe to administer pesticide to the animal.
+The incident received national media attention.

-Feeds
+Feeder Schools

-The following middle schools feed into VRHS:
+The following middle schools feed into VRHS according to official district attendance zones: